fiksn/dlc-intro/dlc.md

 Alice bets on "heads" and creates an output that can be spent using private key ai

-Public key Ai is defined as A + sHEADS * G so it is her public key but skewed e that (sHEADS * G) which is publicly known (depending on R from Olivia).
+Public key Ai is defined as A + sHEADS * G so it is her public key but skewed with (sHEADS * G) which is publicly known (depending on R from Olivia).

 Bob verifies that the value is correct and signs the transaction Alice gave him (since he knows Alice can't possibly know the private key and will know it just if she won)

 Then also Bob creates a spend from the multisig: he uses bi and in the tx you can see public key Bi which is B + sTAILS * G. Now Alice verifies the same way and eventually signs.